mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 -  You can find the project board [here](https://github.com/users/mobess12/projects/3/views/1)
 - You can find multiple screengrabs of the project board in the "kanban" folder within the "assets" folder.

+**MoSCoW**

+The MoSCoW method was used in this project as a framework for prioritising tasks.
+It helps distinguish between critical and non-essential requirements, ensuring that key objectives are addressed first and project resources are allocated effectively to what matters most for success.

+- Must Have: Non-negotiable items essential for the project's success.

+- Should Have:Important features that add significant value but are not essential for immediate delivery.

+- Could Have: Desirable features that are not necessary but would be nice to have if time and resources allow.

+- Won't Have: Features that are not a priority for the current timeframe.

+You can find this methodology being used in the screengrab "KanBan_4.PNG" which is located in the folder "kanban" under "assets" folder.

 ## Unfixed Bugs
 - I don't have any unfixed bugs in this project to my knowledge.